yurynino/learning-aws-practitioner/README.md

   - I completed the course - AWS Cloud Practitioner Essentials.
 It is free and it just takes 6 hours.
   - I tried some AWS Cloud practitioner sample questions.
   - I read about the pricing model, conditions of service support and the available regions.
-  - I tried the simulation tests in [Whizlabs](https://www.whizlabs.com), [Udemy](https://www.udemy.com/) or [O'reilly](https://www.oreilly.com/) They are paid, but free trial versions work well.
+  - I tried the simulation tests in [Whizlabs], [Udemy] y [O'reilly].
+They are paid, but free trial versions work well.
   - I attended the online exam, so I chose my home with the supervision of a remote person.
   - Finally, I tried to sleep well the previous day and after the exam, I enjoyed a bar of chocolate!
 If you don't pass the exam, there is always a solution.
 Although you have to pay again, it is not game over!

- Consider following this roadmap and mark each step when you finish :smile:
+ Consider following this roadmap and mark each step when you finish!
 ```

 ## Roadmap